Amr9910/Automate-Multi-Tier-Java-Web-Application-on-Premises-Using-Scripts-/README.md

 #4 Create a ShellScript file for APP in clude ( tomcat , nginx )

 # After writing the scripts
- we will write a vagrantfile, which should be like this, and we will put in it all the VM that we will create, and we will also make a private network and connect the VM to each other and introduce them
+ we will write a vagrantfile, which should be like this, and we will put in it all the VM that we will create, and we will also make a private network and connect the VM to each other and introduce the

- # After all these steps, type inside the cmd in its own path

-# The problems I faced and then solved them

 What we learn from Scripts ?